Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 The good news is that this code is relatively easy to test.
 A [reducer] is a single function that takes 2 parameters.
-This function will return a new `state` depending on the type of action and these parameters.
+This function will return a new `state` depending on the type of action and its parameters.

 This is the standard structure for testing [reducer]s with [Jest](https://jestjs.io/):